Automattic/wordpress-xdebug/README.md

 ## Usage

-Use the environment variable **XDEBUG_CONFIG** tu configure the XDebug PHP extension.
+Use the environment variable **XDEBUG_CONFIG** to configure the XDebug PHP extension.

 ## Docker Compose